phitter-hub/docs-phitter-kernel/docs/documentation/fit/quick_fit.md

 In that way you will **fit** your dataset to any **_continuos distribution_**.

-If you want to use additional fit features or understanding your data, please continue this documentation.
+To use additional fit features or understanding your data, please continue this documentation.